KanavSabharwal/Fast-Website-Classification-with-Robust-Phishing-Detection/README.md

 ### One-off code

-* `pickle_data.py`: Data to pickle the datasets.
+* [`pickle_data.py`][pickle_data]: Data to pickle the datasets.
 Was used to store on Google Drive to then easily read for usage in Google Colab.
-* `self_trained_embeddings.py`: Trains FastText embeddings for the different datasets and writes them to disk.
+* [`self_trained_embeddings.py`][self_trained_embeddings]: Trains FastText embeddings for the different datasets and writes them to disk.
 Was also uploaded to Google Drive for easy use in Goolge Colab.
-* `run_feat_experiments.ipynb`: Runs experiments on a Random Forest baseline model to see which hand-picked features matter the most.
+* [`run_feat_experiments.ipynb`][run_feat_experiments]: Runs experiments on a Random Forest baseline model to see which hand-picked features matter the most.
-* `run_embed_comparison.ipynb`: The code used to get the comparision scores for different word embeddings ont the ILP dataset.
+* [`run_embed_comparison.ipynb`][run_embed_comparison]: The code used to get the comparision scores for different word embeddings ont the ILP dataset.

 ### Baselines

-The baselines and plotting code for comparisons can be found in the `baselines`-folder.
+The baselines and plotting code for comparisons can be found in the [`baselines`][baselines]-folder.

 ### Models

-The models are designed to be run on Google Colab and should be able to be run "as is".
-We have not tested whether they can run locally in an environment without GPU.
+The models are designed to be run on Google Colab and should be able to be run "as is" if uploaded.
+Note that they `!gdown` files we have stored on Google Drive.
+We do not guarantee these files will be available for all eternity.
+In that case, all the files used can be generated with the code here.

-* `SDEM.ipynb`: SDEM model.
+* [`SDEM.ipynb`][sdem]: SDEM model.
-* `DURC.ipynb`: DURC model (final model).
+* [`DURC.ipynb`][durc]: DURC model (final model).

 ### Example

-`demo.ipynb` shows some basic examples of how to read the data, the tokenization of the URLs, the initialization of the `UrlFeaturizer` and an example of returned output.
+[`demo.ipynb`][demo] shows some basic examples of how to read the data, the tokenization of the URLs, the initialization of the `UrlFeaturizer` and an example of returned output.

 ## Testing